ginkgo-project/ginkgo/INSTALL.md

     `OFF` otherwise.
 *   `-DCMAKE_HIP_ARCHITECTURES="gpuarch1;gpuarch2"` the AMDGPU targets to be passed to the compiler.
     If empty, compiler chooses based on the available GPUs.
-*   `-DGINKGO_CUDA_CUSTOM_THRUST_NAMESPACE={ON, OFF}` adds custom namespace to thrust and the underlying cub in Ginkgo cuda.
+*   `-DGINKGO_CUDA_CUSTOM_THRUST_NAMESPACE={ON, OFF}` adds custom namespace to thrust and the underlying cub in Ginkgo CUDA.
-    Default is `OFF`.
-If encountering some weird issues only when using Ginkgo with other libraries using thrust or cub, enabling this option may help.
+    Default is `ON`.
+It avoids the potential conflicts from thrust when other libraries also use thrust.
-*   `-DGINKGO_HIP_CUSTOM_THRUST_NAMESPACE={ON, OFF}` adds custom namespace to thrust in Ginkgo hip.
+*   `-DGINKGO_HIP_CUSTOM_THRUST_NAMESPACE={ON, OFF}` adds custom namespace to thrust in Ginkgo HIP.
-    Default is `OFF`.
-If encountering some weird issues only when using Ginkgo with other libraries using thrust or cub, enabling this option may help.
+    Default is `ON`.
+It avoids the potential conflicts from thrust when other libraries also use thrust.
 *   `-DGINKGO_BUILD_HWLOC={ON, OFF}` builds Ginkgo with HWLOC.
 Default is `OFF`.
 *   `-DGINKGO_BUILD_DOC={ON, OFF}` creates an HTML version of Ginkgo's documentation from inline comments in the code.
 The default is `OFF`.